anshultaak/Diagram/README.md

 We need to do one thing manually: log in to the AWS account where you need to deploy our application and create two secrets with the names "emrimages" and "github".

+We need to create one ECR repository and push the images there.
+For ECR, we have one common AWS account for all projects with the name "Verb-common"; you can create an ECR repository by triggering this Terraform script.